-Each of the independent non-executive Directors, being Dr. Cheung Hoi Yu, Mr. Fengmao Hua, Ms. Monin Ung and Ms. Shing Mo Han, Yvonne, has entered into an appointment letter with our Company on December 16, 2021.
-The initial term for their appointment letters shall be three years from the date of the Prospectus or until the third annual general meeting of the Company since the Listing Date, whichever is sooner, (subject always to re-election as and when required under the Articles of Association) until terminated in accordance with the terms and conditions of the appointment letter or by either party giving to the other not less than three months' prior notice in writing.
+Each of the independent non-executive Directors, being Dr. Cheung Hoi Yu and Ms. Monin Ung, has entered into an appointment letter with our Company on December 16, 2021.
+The initial term for their appointment letters shall be three years from the date of the Prospectus or until the third annual general meeting of the Company since the Listing Date, whichever is sooner, and Mr. Wong Yu Shan Eugene, being the independent non-executive Director, has entered into a service contract with the Company on February 17, 2025 for an initial term of three years with effect from February 17, 2025, subject to provisions on retirement by rotation of Directors as set out in the Articles of Association.
+Either party has the right to give not less than three months' written notice to terminate the agreement.